eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/get-to-know-iofog.md

 ## Docker Environment

 Verify manually that the ioFog stack containers are correctly started.
 Note that it may take a minute or two for ioFog to start the tutorial microservices.
-The output should look like this.
+The output should look like the following.

 ```console
 $ docker ps --filter "name=iofog"